 You will likely have pinned down your bridesmaids early on, but who gets promoted to the MoH position?
 Take some time to think about your needs as a bride, then assess who of your bridesmaids is best equipped to handle those.
 Be as honest as possible when it comes to their strengths and weaknesses—just as you would when considering someone for a job.
 For instance, you may be extremely close to your old college roommate, but know that she is often scatterbrained and unreliable.
 On the other hand, your best friend from high school could be a pro when it comes to organizing events and keeping her cool in high-pressure situations.

 There’s nothing to say that you have to have a maid of honor at all.
 You could have a man of honor instead.
 It’s not uncommon.
-In fact, 40 percent of couples now choose to have a mixed-gender wedding party, according to the latest stats from WeddingWire.
-With that in mind, if there’s a guy in your life—perhaps your brother or a male best friend—with whom you have a close connection, you may want to ask him to take the title.
+If there’s a guy in your life—perhaps your brother or a male best friend—with whom you have a close connection, you may want to ask him to take the title.

 Still struggling to make this decision?
 One fail-safe way not to offend anybody is to go with a family member.
 After all, blood is thicker than water.
 While your connection and love for a friend may wane after your wedding, you will always have a strong bond with a relative.
 That means that your sister or favorite cousin could make the perfect choice.

 Accepting this honor does not come cheap.
-Many don't realize until they've been in the situation, but the average cost of being a bridesmaid is around $1,200, and has gone up to $1,800 in some cases, according to one wedding survey.
+Many don't realize until they've been in the situation, but the average cost of being a bridesmaid may be around $1,200 and might even go up to $1,800 in some cases.
 Since the maid of honor has extra duties, including planning and chipping in toward the bridal shower, that price tag could be even heftier.

 Before you make your decision, you need to ensure that the person you have in mind can actually handle those expenses.
 While you may already understand your friend or loved one’s financial circumstances, having a frank and open talk about the various expenses will help you to avoid any awkwardness.
 Be clear about the total cost of all your bridal-related events from the very beginning, so there are no surprises.